 The following graphic shows the percentage of tweets with hashtags ranging from 1 to 15+ characters.
-Each of them has received at least one re-tweet or favorite.
+Each of them has received at least one retweet or likes.

-Including Links in the Tweets:
+Including Links in the Tweets

 Suitable Time of Day

 There’s always a possibility that results turn out differently if they are segregated on the basis of particular markets.
-However, the aggregate result indicates that twitter engagement is not dependent on daytime.
+However, the aggregate result indicates that Twitter engagement is not dependent on daytime.